hytechclub/py-201/Flask/FlaskCodeAlong.md

 Run the project again and test it out!
 It should generate a random joke every time the joke page loads.

 ## Adding Some Style
 The last step is to use CSS to add some style to the site!
-This isn't strictly necessary, but it can make things much nicer.
+This isn't strictly necessary, but it can make the user experience much more engaging.

 ### CSS File
 First, create a CSS file in the proper place.